 - or you want to talk through the options with an expert or you need some support you can trust.

-A will writing service is usually cheaper than a solicitor and, depending on the service you use, you can do it online, face-to-face or by post.
-Not many will writers are fully legally qualified, so if you do use a will-writing service it is best to check that they belong to the Institute of Professional Willwriters or Society of Willwriters.
+Not many Will writers are fully legally qualified, so if you do use a Will-writing service, it is best to check that they belong to the Institute of Professional Willwriters or Society of Willwriters.

 - getting separated or divorced

 - getting married (this cancels any Will you made before you were married)

 - moving house

 - if the executor named in the Will dies.